Seiten

 Employees must also meet certain conditions to be eligible for an E-2 visa.

 • The nationality of employees must correspond to the nationality of the company.
+A company that is majority-owned by Italian citizens, for example, can only submit E-2 applications for Italian citizens.

 • Employees must have the appropriate qualifications for future employment in the United States.
 This applies, for example, to executives, managers or specialists.